STAT545-UBC-hw-2018-19/hw01-rachlobay/545_hw1_rmarkdown_dataset.md

 ### Relationships between the variables

-If we want to see the relationships of the all the variables, we can use the simple pairs function.
-We can examine this plot to see if there are any relationships that indicate **collinearity**, which could mess up the coefficients of our estimates when we do regression.
+If we want to see the relationships of the all the variables, we can use the pairs function.
+We can use the output of plots to examine the pairwise relationships of our factors and pick out the important or interesting pairwise relationships.

 ```r